Course Outline

 Intended Audience: Medical laboratory scientists, medical technologists, and technicians.
 This course is also appropriate for medical laboratory science students and pathology residents.

 Author Information: Dr. A. Wayne Bruce has B.S. and M.S. degrees in Medical Technology and a Doctorate degree in Higher Education Administration and Statistics from the University of Minnesota.
 He has served as Director of a CLS Program for 25 years and as laboratory Director and Technical Consultant for over 35 years.
 He most recently was Associate Dean at the Northern Ontario School of Medicine.
-Dr. Bruce is President of Bruce North Country Consulting Services LLC and consults to clinical laboratories on laboratory finance, start-up, management, and accreditation.
+Dr. Bruce is President of Bruce North Country Consulting Services LLC and consults clinical laboratories on laboratory finance, start-up, management, and accreditation.
 He currently directs a clinical laboratory.
-He has numerous publications including a book on quality assurance for the clinical Laboratory and a financial management manual for the Thompson Publishing Group.
+He has numerous publications including a book on quality assurance for the clinical laboratory and a financial management manual for the Thompson Publishing Group.